-Additionally, prior to the merger SpectraSite intends to amend an option agreement of Mr. Albert, a director of SpectraSite, to provide that the unvested portion of Mr. Albert s options subject to the option agreement will become vested immediately upon consummation of the merger.
+Additionally, prior to the merger SpectraSite intends to amend an option agreement of Mr. Albert, a director of SpectraSite, to provide that the unvested portion of Mr. Albert s options subject to the option agreement will become vested immediately upon consummation of the merger if he does not become a director of American Tower.
+If he does become a director of American Tower, the options will continue to vest in accordance with the existing terms of his option agreement.